Go Baguio! Your Complete Guide to Baguio City, Philippines

 Compared to Kennon Road though, Marcos Highway requires a stronger engine because of an unavoidable and particularly steep incline, so if your car doesn't have a problem in that area it Marcos Highway will give you a smooth ride up to the City of Pines.

 ...
-I recommend that you take Marcos Highway because
+I recommend that you take Marcos Highway

-it is more reliable.
+because it is more reliable.

-Copyright © 2003 - 2009.
+©2012.
 All Rights Reserved.
 GoBaguio!
 Your Complete Guide to Baguio City, Philippines

-From Kennon Road,
+From Kennon Road

-you have an option to turn to Loakan Road
+there is an option to turn to Loakan Road

 This route is also great if you are heading for the east side of the City of Pines, which is the Camp John Hay, Baguio Country Club, Mines View area, because you will actually be able to skip the downtown traffic.
+This road is also the one to take if you are headed for the Philippine Military Academy, the Baguio Export Processing Zone and all the other areas in the South-East side of town.

 Low-powered vehicles tend to use Kennon Road more than Marcos Highway because there is an option to turn right to Loakan Road at Camp 7 prior to the reasonably steep incline at Camp 8, just before reaching the Baguio General Hospital (BGH) Rotunda.

-There is a travel advisory at the Shell Select Station at Rosario, La Union, that will tell you the road status of the different access roads to Baguio City.
+There is an advisory at the Shell Select Station at Rosario, La Union that gives travelers the status of the different access roads to Baguio City.
+It is recommended that you stop there to check if Kennon Road is open.

 Webmaster's Notes & Disclaimer: